xl0/latent-tools/README.md

 ### LTFloat_Steps_05
 ### LTFloat_Steps_1

-These nodes are used to increment/decrement a float value by a fixed amount for batch processing.
+These nodes are used to increment/decrement a float value by a fixed amount when scheduling multiple images.

 | ![Float Steps](assets/Float_Step_XXX.png) |
 |------------|